Here is an exciting opportunity to turn your democracy-related ideas into reality! Apply for the CD-UNITED co-financing mechanism!

 What is the program?

 CD-UNITED (Using New Investments To Empower Democracies) is one among many projects coordinated by the Community of Democracies in its vision of promoting action-oriented cooperation to support democracy.
-Parties that have elaborated an idea for a project to support democracy can apply for co-funding for their initiatives, which will be then implemented or sub-granted by the Community of Democracies.
+Parties that have elaborated an idea for a project to support democracy can apply for co-funding for their initiatives, which will be then implemented or sub-granted by the Community of Democracies, with a 1:1 cost share between the donors.

 What kinds of projects are expected?